'Seventeen days of hell': Police piece together past 3 weeks after missing Marokopa family returns home - NZ Herald

 It was still unknown exactly how the four got around the remote, forested areas, and whether anybody else assisted Phillips.

-Since their disappearance the local community, police and iwi extensively searched for the family.
+Since their disappearance the local community, police and iwi searched for the family extensively.

 "If you've been out there, that's dense bush area, a significant amount of area we had to cover."